photo of the front of a stainless steel refrigerator with a water and ice dispenser in the door

 While I’m laboring away just to get the garage finished, a bathroom in the studio, and some solar power to the house, I find it helps my spirit if I occasionally focus on a “luxury” project.
 The bidet seat was one such.
 Setting up the big refrigerator after we got our boat anchors precious household goods from the mainland wasn’t a luxury — it’s such a big help for managing the food budget that it was time well spent.
 But…

 We have the luxury of municipal water here.
 That, in and of itself, is a story.
 Our neighbors all rely on catchment.
 (We’ll put in catchment someday as well; we appreciate the utility water, but it isn’t 100% reliable this far from any population centers.)
 But the water doesn’t taste great, and I miss having a good supply of ice.
-So I decided to take a few hours away from actually useful projects and connect the icemaker to the water supply.
+So I decided to take a few hours away from actually useful projects and connect the refrigerator's icemaker and filtering system to the water supply.

 photo of plumbing under the kitchen sink showing the new icemaker hook-up